Did you know that the Smart Set basketball team was run by a man named J. Hoffman Woods, who worked as a messenger in New York’s financial district?

 How will we ever know or fully appreciate just what she meant to us, unless we begin to rediscover who she was and what she contributed all of those years?

 I have an idea.
 Start by telling someone your favorite story of her.

 Here is a clip of Lena Horne’s appearance on “60 Minutes” in 1981, interviewed by Ed Bradley, in which she mentions her late father, “Teddy” Horne, among many other things.

 And I can’t help but include this memorable (and too-cute) clip of Lena Horne on Sesame Street teaching Grover how to get over his shyness.

-Please contribute to the Black Fives Foundation!
-Your generous donation helps us research, preserve, exhibit, and promote the history of the Black Fives Era of basketball to engage, inspire, and teach youth and others while honoring its pioneers and their descendants.
+The Black Fives Foundation is a tax-exempt 501(c)3 charity.
+Your generous tax-deductible donation will help us research, preserve, exhibit, and promote the history of the Black Fives Era of basketball to engage, inspire, and teach youth and others while honoring its pioneers and their descendants.
 Thank you!

 “It is very seldom that the pioneer in any walk of life reaps the harvest from the seed he has sown.
 Ofttimes many of them even die without knowing the real good they have accomplished.”